hidelab/sharc-bcbio/Claire_bcbio_doc.md

 The next bit is important - **YOU MUST SAVE YOUR FILE AS AN MS-DOS CSV OTHERWISE IT CAN'T BE READ PROPERLY AND YOU GET RANDOM SYMBOLS ALL OVER THE SHOP**.

-NB - pick one consistent analysis name to name all of your files.
+**NB** - pick one consistent analysis name to name all of your files.
 It will make it easier to keep track.

+### Create project folder
-6) Now you have your csv file you need to put it into the right folder.
+Now you have your csv file you need to put it into the right folder.
 I won't go into how to upload files into your HPC storage but you can find what you need here https://www.sheffield.ac.uk/wrgrid/using/access.

 Set up a folder for your project that ISN'T named the same as the analysis name you are using for your files.
 E.g. I have a project folder called "PD_RNAseq" where as my files are named "PD_bcbio.whatever".
 This is because bcbio will create a new folder with the same name as the file names later on, and it will get confusing if it's the same as the project folder.